BitWeb/bank-link/README.md

             } else {
                 /**
-                 * Same request can also be duplicated by the bank with VK_AUTO = 'Y'
+                 * Same return request may be sent several times by the bank with VK_AUTO = 'Y'
-                 * in case the user didn't click the "Return to merchant" button in the bank.
+                 * For example in case the user didn't click the "Return to merchant" button in the bank.
                  * We should respond with status 200.
 Some banks will continue resending automatic return requests otherwise.
                  */